Wakonda's Dream: Story

-Evolution of the opera
+Development

 As Anthony Davis was researching American Indian music and history, he attended the annual Ponca pow-wow in the Niobrara region of Nebraska.
 Among the thousands of attendees, one evening he met a woman and her son who inspired the characters of Delores and Jason.

 This woman told Davis that she lived on land where Standing Bear was buried.
 She said her five-year-old son saw and spoke to the spirit of the Ponca chief.
 In collaboration with writer Yusef Komunyakaa, the two developed a libretto in which Standing Bear serves as Jason's guide as the boy grows from childhood (in act 1) to adulthood (in act 2).
 Mainstream society and alcoholism serve as his chief antagonists, although he is harassed by some children when young.